gr33ndata/dysl/README.md

 Notice that saving new sample data only works when using custom training-set, adding samples to builtin training-set is not permitted.

+# Retrain When Modified

+Let's say you are going to build a daemon that calls uses dysl.
+Normally, you would train dysl when starting then use that data for any further language classifications.

+What if some other process, or human, updates the training dataset during that?
+How will your daemon know that it neads to retrain again?

+Well, in LangID, there is a method, `is_training_modified()`, that can tell you if the training data was modified after it was first trained on it or not:

+`l.is_training_modified()`

+It returns `True` if the data was modified, and `False` otherwise.
+Of course, when using the builtin dataset, it will always return `False` as it not allowed to be modified.

 ## Unknown Languages (_Experimantal_)

 By default, we try to classify a given text as one of the languages dysl is trained on.
 However, by setting `unk=True` we allow dysl to return 'unk' when the given text is not in any of the languages it has seen before.